RPSangil/Project-1/README.md

 - We found that, of the crypto, BTC has the maxiumum standard deviation and GOOGL has the least over the last 5 years.
 - We found that, of the stocks, XRP has the maxiumum standard deviation and AAPL has the least over the last 5 years.
 - Our rolling standard deviation indicated volatility in the sample.
-- We foudn that crypto had a consistently higher correlation with all the other stocks over the last 4 years.
+- We found that crypto had a consistently higher correlation with all the other stocks over the last 4 years.
+- We found that crypto was more volatile than stocks.
+- We found that Crypto reacts negatively to major macro economic factions: Covid-19.
+- On a long term perspective, crypto assets gave better returns.

-Our portfolio analysis found that the scenario that most efficiently distributed investment funds was to distribute the allocated funds at a 40% Crypto and 60% Stocks split.
+- Our portfolio analysis found that the scenario that most efficiently distributed investment funds was to distribute the allocated funds at a 40% Crypto and 60% Stocks split.

 ## Room for Improvement